Responsive Tool

 Breakpoint conditions specify when styles in the breakpoint will be applied.

-If you applied a style to 900px breakpoint with below (max-width) condition, this style appears to the devices has 900px and below screen sizes.
+If you applied a style to 900px breakpoint with smaller (max-width) condition, this style appears to the devices has 900px and smaller screen sizes.

-If you applied a style to 900px breakpoint with above (min-width) condition, this style appears to the devices has 900px and above screen sizes.
+If you applied a style to 900px breakpoint with larger (min-width) condition, this style appears to the devices has 900px and larger screen sizes.

 Manage Breakpoints